Last updated 02 August 2021

-We realise that many of our guests are desperate to get back to London but with the situation evolving weekly it is difficult to know how to begin arranging a trip.
+We realise that many of our guests are desperate to get back to London but with the situation constantly evolving it can be difficult to know how to begin arranging a trip.

 Here we have pulled together the latest guidance regarding travel into the UK and our national roadmap out of lockdown, to give you essential information to help organise a visit over the next few months.
 We’ll be updating this regularly to reflect the current situation, so check back soon.

 There’s quite a lot of info here, so if you just want a summary of the key points, jump to the bottom.